-With Rising Voter Turnout, Democrats Hope To Turn Parts Of Texas Blue
+Polls Close In Texas Primary, With Democrats Hoping To Show Off Big Turnout

 In another race to watch, there's a political scion with a familiar name — yet another George Bush, this one George P., son of none other than Jeb Bush, the former Florida governor and 2016 presidential candidate.
 Despite Jeb Bush's feuds with President Trump, Trump has endorsed George P. Bush for re-election for land commissioner.
 But Bush is running against a former land commissioner who wants the job back.
 If a Bush in Texas endorsed by Trump were to lose, that would certainly be news.

-Most of the polls in the state will close at 8 p.m.
-ET, but some areas in the far western part of the state will be open until 9 p.m.
+Most of the polls in the state closed at 8 p.m.
+ET, but some areas in the far western part of the state closed at 9 p.m.
 ET.

-Here's more of what to watch once the returns start rolling in:
+Here's more of what to watch as the returns roll in:

 Can Democrats sustain their early vote momentum?